 Great Western’s Deputy was probably the first to compete with Ruger in this market niche created by the Blackhawk.
 The earliest advertisements for the Deputy are from 1955, and subtly note ‘recent innovations with single actions.’

 Great Western may have intended to generate a book of pre-orders to finance Deputy production, or its finances and planning were in typical disarray.
 Production was delayed for a time, and no Deputies were completed before 1957.
 Then finally it appears a small lot was completed at the Miner St. Shop before it closed.
-A few more were built at the Venice and North Hollywood shops over 1958, 59, and 60.
+A few more were built at the FerroCast shop in Venice and the Moore shop in west LA over 1958, 59, and 60.

 In addition to modern sights, original ads noted the Deputy was to have upgraded mechanics.
 This was to consist of a detent hammer cam that actuated a single tine cylinder bolt…much like a Ruger Blackhawk.
 This probably drew objections from Bill Ruger, who consistently warned imitators to not infringe on his patents.
 In any event, the mechanical features first advertised for the Deputies were not installed on those that actually got built.
 The Deputies are mechanically the same as Great Western’s other revolvers.

 Though falling short of promises in those original ads, Deputies are found exquisite by almost all who encounter them.
 The rib and sights were inspired by the works of custom gunsmiths active over the 20’s to 50’s, those of the King Gun Works shop in Glendale, CA being prominent.
 The Deputy bears a striking resemblance to some King customs, and I have been moved to wonder if King was a collaborator on the project given its proximity and expertise.
 There is one Deputy that’s seen with a King logo on its rib, though this signature may just as easily refer to this gun’s engraving work.